Fairey Battle: Wartime bomber service

-On 12 May, a formation of five Battles of 12 Squadron attacked two road bridges over the Albert Canal; four of these aircraft were destroyed while the final aircraft crash-landing upon its return to its base.
+On 12 May, a formation of five Battles of 12 Squadron attacked two road bridges over the Albert Canal; four of these aircraft were destroyed, with the final aircraft crash-landing upon its return to its base.
 Two Victoria Crosses were awarded posthumously for the action, to Flying Officer Donald Garland and air observer/navigator sergeant Thomas Gray of Battle serial P2204 coded PH-K, for pressing home the attack in spite of the heavy defensive fire.
 The third crew member, rear gunner Leading Aircraftsman Lawrence Reynolds, did not share the award.
 Both fighters and flak had proved lethal for the Battles.
 Although Garland's Battle managed to destroy one span of the bridge, the German army quickly erected a pontoon bridge to replace it.

 On 14 May 1940, in a desperate attempt to stop German forces crossing the Meuse, the Advanced Air Striking Force launched an "all-out" attack by all available bombers against the German bridgehead and pontoon bridges at Sedan.
 The light bombers were attacked by swarms of opposing fighters and were devastated.
 Out of a strike force of 63 Battles and eight Bristol Blenheims, 40 (including 35 Battles) were lost.
 After these abortive raids, the Battle was switched to mainly night attacks, resulting in much lower losses.

 A similar situation befell the German Luftwaffe during the early days of the Battle of Britain, when the Junkers Ju 87 Stuka dive bomber suffered equivalent losses in a similar role.
 With the exception of a few successful twin-engine designs such as the de Havilland Mosquito, Bristol Beaufighter and Douglas A-20, low-level attack missions passed into the hands of single-engine, fighter-bomber aircraft, such as the Hawker Hurricane, Hawker Typhoon and Republic P-47 Thunderbolt.

 On 15 June 1940, the last remaining aircraft of the Advanced Air Striking Force returned to Britain.
 In six weeks almost 200 Battles had been lost, with 99 lost between 10 and 16 May.
 After the return from France, for a short period of time, the RAF continued to rely on the light bomber.
 Reforming No. 1 Group and later equipping four new Polish squadrons with the type, it continued to be deployed in operations against shipping massed in the Channel ports for Operation Sealion.
 Their last combat sortie was mounted on the night of 15/16 October 1940 by No. 301 (Polish) Squadron in a raid on Boulogne, and Nos 12 and 142 Squadrons bombing Calais.
 Shortly afterwards Battle squadrons of No. 1 Group were re-equipped with Vickers Wellington medium bombers.
 Battles were operated into 1941 by 88 and 226 Squadrons in Northern Ireland and 98 Squadron in Iceland, for coastal patrol work.